Top county prosecutor arrested on 31 charges, resigns - Philly

 A Pennsylvania district attorney faces dozens of criminal charges and has stepped down over what he calls accusations he engaged in conduct "unbecoming of a district attorney" and "unbecoming of a husband and father."

-Bedford County District Attorney Bill Higgins was arraigned Wednesday on 31 counts, including charges of witness intimidation, official oppression and obstruction.
+Bedford County District Attorney Bill Higgins was arraigned Wednesday on 31 counts, including witness intimidation, official oppression and obstruction.

 Court officials aren't immediately releasing the charging documents , saying they need time to redact nonpublic information.